kireerik/refo/README.md

 This project uses [concurrently](https://github.com/kimmobrunfeldt/concurrently) to run Refo in watch mode and serve the files with superstatic.
 You can use any similar library like [npm-run-all](https://github.com/mysticatea/npm-run-all) to run Refo and a server in parallel or no library at all if you don't need a file server.

 The `firebase.json` file could be named as `superstatic.json` if you prefer.
-This example does not depend on Firebase itself.
+This template does not depend on Firebase itself.
 However, they provide one of if not the consistently fastest static hosting solution.

 ### Templating
 JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are used for templating HTML documents.